 - 1. Disruption on Campus-Major

 - 2. Trespassing

 - 3. Alcohol-Use/Possession

 - 4. Alcohol Sale/Attempted Sale/Transmittal

-- 5. Drug-Use/Possession of Leaf Marijuana
+- 5. Drug-Use/Possession

 - 6. Drug Paraphernalia

 - 7. Fighting-Mutual Combat

 - 8. Larceny/Theft-Petty <\$750

 - 9. Vandalism/Damage to Property <\$1,000

-Although this policy (Policy 5006: Suspension and Expulsion) specifically outlines consequences for drug offenses by incident (i.e., first, second, third offense, etc.), the continuum of consequences for all PROMISE incidents are referenced in the Discipline Matrix (see Policy 5.8: Code of Student Conduct - Appendix A).
+Although this policy (Policy 5006: Suspension and Expulsion) specifically outlines consequences for drug offenses by incident (i.e. first, second, third offense, etc.), the continuum of consequences for all PROMISE incidents are referenced in the Discipline Matrix (see Policy 5.8: Code of Student Conduct - Appendix A).

-For PROMISE eligible incidents/violations: if the parent/student refuses the PROMISE program assignment as outlined in policy, then the student shall be referred to the Juvenile Justice System of Care.
+For PROMISE eligible incidents/violations: if the parent/student refuses the PROMISE program assignment as outlined in the Discipline Matrix, then the student shall be referred to the Juvenile Justice System of Care.
+The Juvenile Justice System of Care (JJSC) is an intervention created by an Interagency Agreement of which Broward County Public Schools is a party.

-When a parent/student fails to fulfill the requirements of the District's prearrest/diversion program, the student shall be referred to the State Attorney's Office.
+Should the parent/student still refuse to participate in the PROMISE program assignment as outlined in the Discipline Matrix, the child shall be referred to the State Attorney's Office.